 President Ellen Johnson Sirleaf

-While homosexuality is not specifically barred in Liberia, voluntary “sodomy” is illegal and carries penalties of up to three years in prison.
+He, however, admits that while homosexuality is not specifically barred, voluntary sodomy is illegal (and carries penalties of up to three years in prison).

 “The President and her Government believe that the current law regarding sexual practices sufficiently addresses the concerns of the majority of Liberians and guarantees respect for traditional values.
 The reality is that the status quo in Liberia has been one of tolerance and no one has ever been prosecuted under that law.”

 On a more positive note, the President’s office confirms that she will not sign or support any law that aims to further criminalise homosexuality and this includes an “initial attempt by two members of the Liberian legislature to introduce tougher laws targeting homosexuality”.

 The letter adds promisingly: “The President also thinks that with the unprecedented freedom of speech and expression Liberia enjoys today, our budding democracy will be strong enough to accommodate new ideas and debate both their value and Liberia’s laws with openness, respect and independence.”